 I’d like to think there is something interesting in each of the games I’ve been a part of making, although I am not sure.
-The game I want to highlight on this page is from GGJ 2018.
-Its called Laborinth, an asymmetric heist game.

 I had long been interested in asymmetric games and wanted to try making one myself.
 With GGJ18 coming up in January 2018 we got together with a friend in order to brainstorm game ideas.
 We talked about a labyrinth game in which one player is trying to get out while the other players try to prevent escape by placing traps.
 With this idea we were able to convince a group of 10 other people to come along with us to the game jam.